 Through the rectum (transrectal biopsy)

-positions are possible for this method.
+Several positions are possible for this method.
 You may be asked to kneel, lie on your side, or lie on your back with your feet resting in stirrups.
 Your doctor may inject a local anesthetic around the prostate gland before the biopsy is taken.

 A transrectal biopsy takes about 30 minutes.

 Through the urethra (transurethral biopsy)

 For this method, you will lie on your back with your feet resting in stirrups.
 General, spinal, or local anesthesia may be used.

 A lighted scope (cystoscope) is inserted into your urethra.
 It allows your doctor to look directly at the prostate gland.
 A cutting loop is passed through the cystoscope to remove small pieces of prostate tissue.

 A transurethral biopsy usually takes about 30 to 45 minutes.

 Transperineal biopsy is not done as commonly as transrectal or transurethral biopsy.
 You will lie on an examining table either on your side or on your back with your knees bent.
 General or local anesthesia may be used.